zzyzxlab/tao.js/packages/docs/src/content/README.md

 generating and passing these messages to functions known as handlers that perform the value added activities of the program.

+This is done using a Signal Network provided as part of the TAO Implementation which manages marshalling these messages to handlers.
 Leveraging the handler as the unit of execution allows the software built to run in any execution environment.

 ## Power of a Common Form of Event & Message